 The man’s face is worn and tanned like a well-loved leather boot.
-He sits deep in his rustic sheep-skinned saddle, his feet pushed out to the sides, his stirrups positioned near his heels.
-Spare spurs attached to the saddle chink in rhythm with the clip of the horses’ shoes on the rocks.
-A raw-hide lasso is strapped to the other side of his saddle; he holds a revenque in one hand; his boyner (Chilean style of hat) sits snug on his head.
+He sits deep in his rustic sheepskin saddle, his feet pushed out to the sides, his stirrups positioned near his heels.
+Spare spurs attached to the saddle chink in rhythm with the clip of his horse’s shoes on the rocks.
+A rawhide lasso is strapped to the other side of his saddle; he holds a revenque in one hand; his boyner (Chilean style of hat) sits snug on his head.
 His eyes squint against the icy, blustering wind as he musters the herd of woolly-jumpered sheep back to the yards.

 He is a baqueano (bac-e-ano) or pathfinder.
-These men are brought up in Chile’s Patagonia — a terrain filled with long and narrow fjords, irregular mountain chains, huge ice fields, infinite lakes and rivers.
-Baqueano have navigated their way through dense beech forests in knee-deep mud; mustered cattle through glaciers, traversed steep, rocky mountain passes and crossed icy fast-flowing rivers for generations.
-The men have a spiritual connection to the land they traverse and the animals they care for.
+These men are brought up in Chile’s Patagonia — a place filled with long and narrow fjords, irregular mountain chains, huge ice fields, infinite lakes and crystal-clear rivers.
+Baqueanos have navigated their way through dense beech forests in knee-deep mud; mustered cattle through glaciers, traversed steep, rocky mountain passes and crossed icy, fast-flowing rivers for generations.
+These men have a spiritual connection to the land they traverse and the animals they care for.